Skip to main content

 For components that need different client vs. server implementations, use .client.jsx and .server.jsx suffixes (e.g., HelloWorld.client.jsx and HelloWorld.server.jsx).

-The Redux generator creates a more structured organization with familiar Redux patterns:
+The hidden legacy Redux generator creates a more structured organization with familiar Redux patterns:

 app/javascript/